 Go incognito.
 Some browser extensions might hinder or interfere with the presentation coming from your computer.
 Try an incognito browser window to keep those browser extensions from getting in the way of your meeting.

 Professional installation is the best way to go for great videoconferencing technology, no matter the size of the room.
-Professionals, like those at American Sound & Electronics, will make sure your new videoconferencing system looks cohesive, works properly, and trains the necessary staff on its operation.
+Professionals, like those at American Sound, will make sure your new videoconferencing system looks cohesive, works properly, and trains the necessary staff on its operation.